Home » Business Email Etiquette Blog » Business Email: Thank You; You’re Welcome

 So much so that the recipients want to thank the sender for having the courtesy to thank them.
 I get that.
 But at the same time, according to one site visitor, we don’t “want to create unnecessary email volume.”

-Several have told me that they think thanking is unnecessary and mucks up their inbox.
-So yeah, like an extra email reflecting gratitude is a volume issue.
+Several have told me they think thanking is unnecessary and mucks up their inbox.
+So yeah, an extra email reflecting gratitude can be a volume issue — to some.

-In my experience, those wondering are friendly folks who want to know what is the best thing to do, primarily because they are not sure of the expectations from the other side.
+In my experience, those wondering are friendly folks who want to know the best thing to do, primarily because they are unsure of the other side’s expectations.

 The short answer?
 In most cases, a response is not required — or expected.

-Basically, “You are welcome” is assumed and a part of ongoing in-person conversations.
-With that said, if you do have additional comments, including a “you’re welcome” as part of the ongoing conversation is a nice acknowledgment of their gratitude.
+“You are welcome” is assumed and part of ongoing in-person conversations.
+If you have additional comments, including a “you’re welcome” as part of the ongoing conversation, it is a nice acknowledgment of their gratitude.

 Thanking Expectations

-I get thanked all the time by kind folks who ask for my advice.
+I am thanked by the kind folks who ask for my advice.
 Both here and on my consulting site.
-They send back a line or two thanking me for taking the time to help them.
+They return a line or two thanking me for taking the time to help them.
 Never have I thought that to be a waste of time or unnecessary.

 Gratitude builds relationships.
 Business is about relationships.

 I never expect the “you’re welcome” reply in my daily business email communications.
-But, I know that is discretionary based on the comments, relationship, and situation.
+That is discretionary based on the comments, relationship, and situation.

 There is a point in every business thread/communication where replying is not constructive or has no value other than to repeat the obvious.
 You’ll know what to do when the situation arises.